Krispy2009/boc-sage-to-xml-tool/README.md

 # boc-sage-to-xml-tool
 A tool to convert a Sage report to Bank Of Cyprus xml format for multiple payments

-This tool is still in its early stages, but I have used for my own use successfully.
+This tool is still in its early stages, but I have used it for my own use successfully.
 It is tailored to what I need at the moment but feel free to open an issue or PR to discuss any changes you need.